CurtainsAreBetter/tax-project/tax_file_documentation.md

 so good luck reading these docs.

 I mean the code is so simple that it really should just be a non issue.
+If you have trouble PLEASE let me know so I can help you out and do something useful/ fun.

 OK